-Ethics can be defined as a system or set of moral principles and values dealing with what is considered good or bad.
-Ethics, as a guiding philosophy, are the rules of conduct with respect to the rightness and wrongness of our behaviors and motives.
-Ethical behavior, therefore, involves conforming to accepted standards of conduct.
+Do you consider yourself to be an ethical person?
+Ethics can be defined as a system or set of moral principles and values dealing with what is considered good or bad, right or wrong.
+Ethical behavior, therefore, involves conforming to accepted standards and rules of conduct.
 We find well-defined ethical standards, for example, in many professions, like those who work in the field of medicine, law, teaching, banking, childcare, the armed services, or the church.
-And supposedly, there are ethical standards in politics, though for some the evidence if fairly weak.
+And supposedly, there are ethical standards in politics, though sometimes hard to detect.

-How do we decide, however, on a set of moral principles and acceptable standards of conduct and behavior?
-Any culture and society certainly plays a large role in determining the boundaries between right and wrong primarily through a set of established laws.
-Also, there is general consensus that both individuals and society itself benefit from guiding virtues such as honesty, integrity, generosity, justice, charity, fairness, respect, and even empathy.
+How do we decide on a set of moral principles and acceptable standards of conduct and behavior?
+Every society certainly plays a large role in determining the boundaries between right and wrong primarily through a set of established laws.
+We have learned, of course, that many laws, some going back to the founding of this nation, and many others to this day, are no longer considered ethical when it comes to equality and equity for all our citizens.
+But in general, there is consensus that both individuals and society itself benefit from guiding virtues such as honesty, integrity, generosity, justice, charity, fairness, respect, and even empathy.

-A definitive set of standards of what is or is not morally acceptable, however, is not always quite as clear-cut.
+A definitive set of standards of what is or is not morally acceptable, however, is not always quite as clear-cut, and indeed varies.
 So where do we turn for that guidance?
-For Christians, the Bible, particularly the teachings of Jesus, serve as our guiding principles for ethical behavior.
+For Christians, the Bible, particularly the teachings of Jesus, serve as prominent guiding principles for ethical behavior.
 While so many people narrow their focus, almost to the point of obsession, on what the Bible does or doesn't say about sexual ethics, the scriptures actually spend an enormously greater amount of space talking about financial ethics - how we accumulate and use our money.